Multimedia

 MM 248.
 AR/VR Fundamentals and Development I. 4 Credits.

 Covers the creation and development of immersive technology using alternative user interfaces such as augmented reality (AR) and virtual reality (VR).
 Explores the trends and current uses for immersive and motion-tracking technology for use with AR/VR experiences.
 Examines common implementations, design trends, and industry standard software used in AR/VR content creation.
 Includes the creation of simple projects in augmentation that explore development concepts.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: MM 242, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 249.
 AR/VR Development II.
 4 Credits.